|Special Educational Needs and Disabilities|| || |

 The school admits children in accordance with the LA admissions criteria.
-As a result of LA moves towards greater inclusion, children with high levels of additional need, e.g. Down Syndrome, physical disability and visual impairment are now being welcomed into St. John's.
+As a result of LA moves towards greater inclusion, children with high levels of additional need, e.g. Down Syndrome, physical disability and visual impairment are welcomed into St. John's.

 For details of our local offer, please click on the document below.